juvarlet/a_table/README.md

 App to create, organize and plan your own recipes

 ## Prerequesites
-* Pyhton 3.8.5 or higher
+* Python 3.8.5 or higher
 * Qt 5.12.8 or higher

 ### Python dependencies